 during preparations for internal redecoration in 2004; the consecration cross on the west wall (pictured) was restored in November 2005.

 The inner doors at the main entrance, leading from the south porch into the south aisle,

 were a memorial gift from the late Mr Roger Hawken of High Street, in memory of his wife Eveline.
 They are made of English oak with glass panels etched with the cross of St Andrew and the St Albans Diocesan coat of arms; they were dedicated on 21 May 2006.

-2014: Our fundraising in 2014 was for Outside-In, a local project providing support and information for families and professionals dealing with ADHD (Attention Deficit Hyperactivity Disorder), ASC (Autistic Spectrum Conditions) and related conditions.
+2014/15: This year we are continuing our fundraising for Outside-In, a local project providing support and information for families and professionals dealing with ADHD (Attention Deficit Hyperactivity Disorder), ASC (Autistic Spectrum Conditions) and related conditions.

 2013: Our fundraising in 2013 was for two local specialist palliative care centres: St John's Hospice, Moggerhanger, and Keech Hospice, Streatley.
 Please see the notice boards in church for details of the totals raised.

 Langford Welfare Trust